PHP for Web Development

 • Zero cost asserts

-PHP 6.0 was skipped and PHP 7 was released.
-There was no clear official mention on why version 6 was skipped and there are many theories floating around.
-You can get more information on this by going through the linked HN discussion.
+PHP 6.0 was skipped, and PHP 7 was released.
+There was no explicit mention of why version 6 was skipped, and many theories are floating around.
+You can get more information on this through the linked HN discussion.

 PHP 7.4